Breast Cancer Care at Wellstar

 Our breast cancer experts have a direct connection to Mayo Clinic specialists through our membership in the Mayo Clinic Care Network.
-Wellstar physicians and patients can request detailed consultations to review cases and get e-consults at no additional cost to the patient.
+Wellstar physicians and patients can request eConsults — virtual second opinions — from Mayo Clinic specialists at no additional cost to patients.

 Awards & Accreditations: NAPBC & COC

 Through Wellstar’s participation in accreditation and recognition programs, people with breast cancer can rest assured that our program is at the forefront of community cancer care.